kapouer/upcache/README-lock.md

 to cache resources.

-Upcache Locks let the application dynamically setup the caching proxy (nginx with memcached in this implementation) so resources cache keys can vary on user grants based on how resources locks are set.
+Upcache Locks let the application dynamically setup the caching proxy (nginx with srcache here) so resources cache keys can vary on user grants based on how resources locks are set.

 How it works